vlang/vlang-blog/content/blog/the-complete-beginners-guide-to-cli-apps-in-v.md

 }
 ```

-We define our flag parse in line 7.
+We define our parser in line 7.
 We initialize it with details such as the
 name of the application, version, description, etc. Next, we define the various
 flags that we want to use.
 The general syntax is
 `` fp.<type>('<name>', `<short_name>`, <default_value>, '<description>') ``.